 - Very large and loyal channel

 - XenServer marketing execution and reach

-- Open-source software (OSS)-based competition (especially from Red Hat RHEV and KVM)
+- Open-source software (OSS)-based competition

 - Administrative environment that is familiar to Windows administrators

 - Installed base of Windows, especially a large number of Windows-only enterprises

 - Difficulty converting or surrounding a strong VMware installed base, especially in large enterprises